ahmedsadman/blog-articles/ckq3w4ev70kmgsxs16x926yp1.md

 So, this is the time to introduce some complexity in the data layer by introducing a master-slave architecture.

+> In a real-life scenario, you will have a lot more options before making your data layer complex.
+For example, breaking down services and scaling up separate services as required, each having their own database systems.
+But for the sake of learning and simplicity, we are considering a mono repo (single-service) with a single database

 ### Master-slave architecture for the data layer
 In such an architecture, there are multiple nodes of the same type.
 There is only one `master` node who are tasked with an important responsibility, whereas the `slaves` are helping hands for the master.